Skip to main content

 Agents

-onecli agents list # List all agents
+onecli agents list # List agents in active project

 onecli agents get-default # Get the default agent